My Creative Evolution

 I took my first college 'A' and sauntered down the hall feeling mildly victorious and thinking, "Could I someday be a writer?!
 Nah, I'm not really that creative."

 Age 21.
 I wrote a story about a very unusual 20-mile run during which I was faced with gnawing my panties off.
 My siblings and cousins used to often tell this story at family gatherings (especially if one of our family members is introducing someone new into the family).
-You can read it here.
+You can read it here

 Age 22.
 I qualified for the Boston Marathon by placing 8th overall female finisher on Swope Park’s hilly asphalt course in the Kansas City Marathon.

-At that moment, I was faced with establishing a new goal; rather than beat my qualifying time, I would instead not allow myself to walk or stop despite the excruciating pain throbbing throughout my right knee with every foot strike.
+At that moment, I was faced with establishing a new goal; rather than beating my qualifying time, I would instead not allow myself to walk or stop despite the excruciating pain throbbing throughout my right knee with every foot strike.

 I wrote a 90-stanza rhyming poem depicting the course of events and the spectrum of emotions I experienced during this time.
 My poem ranges from expressing the extreme hilarity of driving the Boston roads with my incredibly funny aunts to the doting hospitality from nuns while residing in one of Cardinal Law's many mansion homes (yes, the same Cardinal we all heard so much about when the Church's pedophilia scandal finally broke), reveling in the pride I could see on the faces and in the spirits of my wonderful parents as their daughter prepared to accomplish yet another goal on her list, and the tragic personal dismay I experienced in having to modify my personal best goal due to injury ultimately.
 I gifted this poem to all of my family and friends who made the journey to Boston to support me.